-Dr Rodda has a special interest in primary (Anterior Minimally Invasive Surgery), hip replacement, complex revision hip replacement surgery and hip fracture management.
-Dr Rodda’s knowledge, experience and attention to detail and the time he invests with each patient during treatment and post-surgery, are the reasons many Sunshine Coast patients select him as their surgeon of choice.
+Dr Rodda and Dr Connon have a special interest in primary (Anterior Minimally Invasive Surgery), hip replacement, complex revision hip replacement surgery and hip fracture management.
+Dr Rodda and Dr Connon’s knowledge, experience and attention to detail and the time they invest with each patient during treatment and post-surgery, are the reasons many Sunshine Coast patients are so happy with their treatment.

 Total Hip Replacement

 People with hip joint damage that causes pain or interferes with daily activities may be candidates for hip replacement surgery.
-If you have tried other treatments such as exercise, walking aids or medication without success then you should discuss the option of a total hip replacement with Dr Daevyd Rodda.
+If you have tried other treatments such as exercise, walking aids or medication without success then you should discuss the option of a total hip replacement with Dr Daevyd Rodda or Dr Frank Connon.

 Total hip replacement is a safe, reliable procedure that can relieve pain and stiffness, and return you to the everyday activities that you enjoy.
 Using modern day implants, your hip surgery when performed correctly, should result in a pain free outcome for at least 20-30 years.

 The type of anaesthetic used for the procedure varies according to your medical condition.
 Most patients have the option of receiving a general anaesthetic or spinal anaesthetic.
-Please discuss your preference with Dr Rodda at your consultation.
+Please discuss your preference with Dr Rodda or Dr Connon at your consultation.